dvlbhanderi/Kali-p1/README.md

 15. Saving the transformed testing file as a parquet file on google cloud.
 16. Getting the predictions.
 17. Saving the predictions on google cloud.

-Steps #5, #7, #10, #15 could be skipped while running this script by commenting out the corresponding lines in the code.
-But is strongly recommended, as saving the files can eliminate the need to re run the whole script in case any error is     encountered during execution of the script.
-We can always start from the point of failure if our data is saved.

-Instruction to load the parquet file :

 For information on random forest algorithm, you can refer following pages :-